-A. Tripati is a young scientist (35y old) who already displays an exceptional and impressive list of major achievements.
+Aradhna Tripati A. Tripati is a young scientist (35y old) who already displays an exceptional and impressive list of major achievements.
 She co-authored 50 publications, including exceptional issues published in the world leading scientific journals (eg. 5 in Science, 3 in Nature, Nature Com. or Nature Geo., 2 in PNAS), making her one of the leading worldwide scientist in the field of stable isotopy.
 She has started her work within the LabexMER in January 2015.
 During the next three years, she will spend part of her time in Brest while keeping her Assistant Professor position at UCLA (USA).
 The fields of paleoclimate and paleoceanography have the potential to undergo a period of growth over the next two decades that is fostered by technological innovations.
 The project of A. Tripati will focus on the application of new tools that allow to visualize the evolution of conditions on land and in the oceans with clarity, in order to probe climatic and diagenetic processes.
 In concert with geochemists, geologists, oceanographers, stratigraphers, dynamicists, and modellers, A. Tripati is engaging in a number of collaborative projects that span the entirety of the geologic record - from the Archean to the Last Ice Age.
 Specifically the chair is used to develop techniques including the barium/ calcium proxy for river outflow, the magnesium/ calcium and clumped isotope proxies for temperature, the boron isotope proxy for seawater pH, and molybdenum isotope proxy for paleo-redox.
 RESEARCH AXES

-The Scientific Core of LabexMER is organized in seven research axes, each bringing together members of at least two laboratories, creating truly interdisciplinary teams which aim at answering fundamental questions about the functioning of ocean at different scales.
-The first two axes focus on the understanding of the global Ocean, by tackling two questions:

-- the role of small scales in energy transfer in the Ocean, - the influence of the quality of organic matter and food web complexity in carbon transfer from the productive zone.

-Axes 3 and 4 focus on questions relating to the deep Ocean, to:

-- improve knowledge on geobiological interactions in extreme environments, and foresee reasonable use of their resources, - understand and quantify the impact of factors (continuous or extreme) on the transfer of matter from continents to the depths of the Ocean.

-Axes 5 to 7 focus on the functioning of the coastal Ocean:

-- to build models of interactions between nature and societies' dynamics in order to produce reliable scenarios illustrating the evolution of the continental interface, - to analyse, model and simulate the evolution of marine biodiversity in order to advance prediction, conservation and restoration tools for marine habitats, - to model fluid-structure interaction in the coastal environment.
+The Scientific Core of LabexMER is organized in seven research axes, each bringing together people from at least two laboratories from different partners of LabexMER, giving truly interdisciplinary teams which aim at answering fundamental questions about the functioning of ocean, at different scales, by its main interfaces.
+The first two axes focus on the understanding of the global Ocean, by tackling two questions: i) the role of small scales in energy transfer in the Ocean, ii) the influence of the quality of organic matter and food web complexity in carbon transfer from the productive zone.
+Axes 3 and 4 focus on questions relating to the deep Ocean, to i) improve knowledge on geobiological interactions in extreme environments, and foresee reasonable use of their resources, ii) understand and quantify the impact of factors (continuous or extreme) on matter transfers from continents to the depths of the Ocean.
+Axes 5 to 7 focus on the functioning of the coastal Ocean: i) to build models of interactions between nature and societies' dynamics in order to produce reliable scenarios illustrating the evolution of the continental interface, ii) to analyse, model and simulate the evolution of marine biodiversity in order to put forward prediction, conservation and restoration tools for marine habitats, iii) to model fluid-structure interaction in the coastal environment.